The Right Kitchen Design Will Help Create a Space for the Whole Family

 - Other benefits for kids and teens include: healthier eating into adulthood, healthier body weight, lower risk of disordered eating, less use of cigarettes, drugs, and alcohol

 So understanding the benefits is one thing, but how do you actually make eating together as a family happen?
 You may not realize it, but the layout of your kitchen can make a big impact.
 Not only does a kitchen remodel offer a good return on investment in your home, it also can increase your quality of life.
 Here are a few of our favorite family-friendly kitchen design ideas to incorporate into your kitchen remodel.
+And you can see more by checking out our Inspiration Galleries.

 Design Idea #1: The Open Floor Plan